mikejwork/Cryptalk/README.md

 4. AWS Cognito for authentication and user management
 5. Socket.io & PeerJs for WebRTC voice & video chat
 6. Cypress End-to-end testing

+**Personal Notes**
+February 2023 - Looking back at this project, the code is pretty grim hahaha, but nonetheless still happy with it as it was my first React.js project.
+I might come back to this project in the future to experiment more with AWS Amplify & WebRTC.

 <div align="center">
     <img src="https://i.imgur.com/mRu29zI.png" width="auto"/>